IAN-QHAMAU/gridlock/README.md

 ## Is it actually tested?

-Yes — 77 automated checks, run with `pytest`.
+Yes-77 automated checks, run with `pytest`.

 | What is checked | How |
 | --- | --- |